Aylmer Hunter-Weston: Post-military life

 Hunter-Weston married Grace Strang Steel on 5 December 1905 at Selkirk; they had no children.

 Hunter-Weston continued in politics after the war, being elected again for Bute and Northern Ayrshire in 1918.
-He resigned from the Army in 1919.
-He was promoted to Permanent Lieutenant-General that year.
-After the war his Who’s Who entry filled an entire column.
-He retired from Parliament in 1935 and died, aged seventy-five, on 18 March 1940 following a fall from a turret at his ancestral home in Hunterston; he was survived by his wife.
+He resigned from the army in 1919.
+He was promoted to permanent lieutenant-general in January 1919.

+After the war his Who's Who entry filled an entire column.
+He retired from parliament in 1935 and died, aged seventy-five, on 18 March 1940 following a fall from a turret at his ancestral home in Hunterston; he was survived by his wife.
 His wealth at death was £41,658 11s (around £2m at 2016 prices) as of 23 August 1940.

 His diaries, typed up and accompanied by letters and newspaper cuttings, were deposited in the British Museum after his death.
 Andy Simpson writes of these documents that "self-congratulation was one of his favourite activities".

 Assessments

 Hunter-Weston acquired a reputation as an eccentric man, prone to laughter.

 Hamilton called him "an acute theorist".
 Compton Mackenzie, author of Gallipoli Memories, comments on the way in which he was regarded as a "butcher" but wrote that "Actually no man I have met brimmed over more richly with human sympathy.
 He was a logican (sic) of war and as a logican he believed and was always ready to contend in open debate that, provided the objective was gained, casualties were of no importance".

-W. B. Wood, one of the Official History writing team, wrote (in 1944) "my own blood had boiled as I read of the … results of Hunter-Weston’s pig-headed tactics at Gallipoli".
+W. B. Wood, one of the Official History writing team, wrote (in 1944) "my own blood had boiled as I read of the … results of Hunter-Weston's pig-headed tactics at Gallipoli".

 Les Carlyon comments that he "threw away men the way other men tossed away socks" and writes "One cannot condemn (him) for failing to understand the new warfare of the twentieth century; few generals did in 1915.
 One can, however, condemn (him) for faults that are timeless.
 (He was) careless and arrogant and not very good".

 Travers comments that VIII Corps staff work was poor, Hunter-Weston had too much freedom at Krithia and attacks became "ritualistic".
 He comments on his time as a Western Front commander that he was "an officer of intelligence, but lacking mental balance, given to extravagant and flamboyant gestures, and far too interested in irrelevant detail".

 Gordon Corrigan claims that Hunter-Weston's performance at Gallipoli was "competent" but that he is unfairly vilified for his premature blowing of the Hawthorn Ridge Redoubt on 1 July 1916.